EliahKagan/VidDraw/README.md

 This alpha version of VidDraw doesn&rsquo;t have binary downloads.
-To run VidDraw, make sure you have the [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) SDK, then clone this repository and build VidDraw by running:
+To run VidDraw, make sure you have the [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) SDK.
+Then, to clone this repository and build and run VidDraw, run:

 ```powershell
 git clone https://github.com/EliahKagan/VidDraw.git